Sierra-Alpha/desert/readme.md

 ![image](./docs/images/paste-start-url.png)

-heres what I use, for the startup script, I paste into the prompt the following:
+Heres what I use, for the startup script, I paste into the prompt the following:

 ```shell
 https://raw.githubusercontent.com/sierra-alpha/kainga-conf/master/kainga-bootstrap